 Ready for a top-tier jolly to a city that blends history, modernity, and that unmistakable Scandi cool?
-Copenhagen is calling your name.
+Compact, walkable, beautiful, packed with world-class food and design, Copenhagen is calling your name.

-🏛️ Historic Charm – from Nyhavn's colourful townhouses to the grandeur of Amalienborg Palace.
+• Historic charm - From Nyhavn's row of colourful 17th-century townhouses to the royal grandeur of Amalienborg Palace.

-🎢 Tivoli Magic – one of the world's oldest amusement parks, right in the heart of the city.
+• Tivoli magic - One of the world's oldest amusement parks, right next to the central station.

 🏨 Hotels in Copenhagen